iotile/baBLE/README.md

-# baBLE - Linux
+# baBLE

 baBLE is a universal translator from native Bluetooth subsystem to a high-level interface, which can be used by any language, on any platform.

+Currently, this project contains:
-This project is the Linux part, making a proxy between Bluez and the generic baBLE commands.
+ - the Linux bridge, making a proxy between Bluez and the generic baBLE commands.

 ## Schema